 Our band, though originally started as the Clan MacGregor Society pipe band, was dressed, accoutred, and armed as the Camerons of a century ago.
 Though we wore MacGregor kilts, our cap badges and gear were Cameron.

-Our pipe chanters were Hendersons (many of them very old), because Donald said only Henderson still made them "right", (i.e., with the flat-pitched sound that is so important to Gaelic piping).
+Our pipe chanters were Hendersons (many of them very old), because Donald said only Henderson still made them "right", (i.e., with the flat-pitched sound that he considered important to piping because it produced a "Gaelic" sound).

 Our tunes were the great tunes of the Cameron Regiment, which had included the favorites of the Cameron clansmen who had first embodied the Regiment; "Gaibhaidh Sinn an Rathad Mor" (We'll take the High Road"), played and sung by the Cameron clan as they marched behind the Gentle Lochiel to join their Prince at Glenfinnan, "The White Cockade", "Hey, Johnnie Cope" and "Over the Water to Charlie" , and many other Jacobite tunes, as well as the great tunes of Regimental history, speaking of places they had been, and battles lost and won.